ujjwalrehani/FAFSA-Data-Science/README.md

 # FAFSA-Data-Science
-This project does an Analysis of FAFSA Completion Rates and Income in Maryland Schools using Python3
+This project does an analysis of FAFSA completion rates and income in Maryland high schools using machine learning and plotting libraries in Python3